nutboltu/angular-app-skeleton/README.md

 # Angular app skeleton

-This repository is the of basic structure of an angular application
+This repository is the of basic skeleton of an angular application

 It uses :
 * Angular